 If you are over 75 when you die, we cannot pay this lump sum due to tax rules.
 So the pension payroll provider will pay any outstanding balance annually in arrears to your nominee(s) as a pension until the five-year period has expired.

-We do not pay a lump sum if you die more than 5 years after you start to take your pension.
+Note that no lump sum is payable if you die more than 5 years after starting to draw your pension.

 Who will the lump sum be paid to?